-The Minneapolis College of Art and Design expects all aspects of an admitted student's academic performance and conduct completed before the intended term of enrollment at MCAD to be consistent with their record presented upon admission.
+MCAD expects all aspects of an admitted student's academic performance and conduct completed before the intended term of enrollment at MCAD to be consistent with their record presented upon admission.

 Admission is subject to revocation if a student's coursework completed before the intended term of enrollment at MCAD does not meet the college's academic standards.
 This includes any significant declines in academic performance, such as failing a program review.
 Declining grades or a significant change in curriculum may also be cause for revoking admission.
 It is the student's responsibility to advise MCAD of, and explain, any serious decline in grades or course changes that were not presented in their application.